-Tywanda D. Tate, PhD, earned her PhD with honors and MBA with a specialization in Human Resource Management from Capella University.
+Dr. Tywanda D. Tate earned her PhD with honors and MBA with a specialization in Human Resource Management from Capella University.
 She is a member of Delta Mu Delta, International Honor Society in Business, XI Delta Chapter, Capella University.
-She received her BS and MS from Faulkner University, Montgomery, AL. Dr. Tate is currently the owner of Prosperity Business Solutions Group, LLC, a business management and operations consulting firm, Mobile, AL; and Superintendent, School of Ministry, A New Day Christian Ministries, Mobile, AL.
+She received her BS and MS from Faulkner University, Montgomery, AL. Dr. Tate is currently the owner of Prosperity Business Solutions Group, LLC, a business management and operations consulting firm, Mobile, AL, and Garland, TX.